c-spencer/commandant/README.md

 - While a transient is active, the Commandant execute, redo, undo, and transient functions will all throw exceptions.
-- TODO: while a compound is active, the same functions will also throw.
+- While a compound is active, redo and undo will throw exceptions.

 These are put in place to avoid, and make obvious, possible concurrency issues.